 - 1 cm for the rest of the seams

-Materials Suggestions: medium weight woven materials with 3-5% elasticity.
-Our sample was made out of bi-stretch woven material
+medium weight woven materials with 3-5% elasticity.
+Our sample was made out of bi-stretch woven material but we think a 4 way stretch fabric could also be an option.

 Bell Bottom Pants Pattern Sewing Instructions

-- Sew the center front seam, from the notch to the crotch, right sides together, leaving space open for the zipper. press the seam open. fig 5
+4. Sew the center front seam, from the notch to the crotch, right sides together, leaving space open for the zipper. press the open seam. fig 5

 Inserting the zipper

-- Fold the left fly (piece 5) in half and overlock the edges
+1. Fold the left fly piece 5) in half and overlock the edges

 Attaching the waistband